LLNL/sundials/doc/shared/sunadjoint/SUNAdjointCheckpointScheme.rst

    :param yes_or_no: On output, will be 1 if you should delete, 0 otherwise.
    :return: A `SUNErrCode` indicating success or failure.

-.. c:function:: SUNErrCode SUNAdjointCheckpointScheme_Remove_Basic(SUNAdjointCheckpointScheme check_scheme, sunindextype step_num, sunindextype stage_num, SUNDataNode* out)

-   Removes a checkpoint state represented as a `SUNDataNode`.

-   :param check_scheme: The `SUNAdjointCheckpointScheme` object.
-   :param step_num: The current time step number.
-   :param stage_num: The current stage number (only nonzero for multistage methods).
-   :param out: Pointer to the `SUNDataNode` object that holds the current state to be removed.
-   :return: A `SUNErrCode` indicating success or failure.

 .. c:function:: SUNErrCode SUNAdjointCheckpointScheme_RemoveVector_Basic(SUNAdjointCheckpointScheme check_scheme, sunindextype step_num, sunindextype stage_num, N_Vector* out)

    Removes a checkpoint state represented as a `N_Vector`.